The 8th & I Reunion Association

 "What It Means to be a Marine"

-Click here for info and to sign up for the 2016 Reunion in Washington DC: 2016 8th and I Reunion
+Click here for info on the 2016 Reunion in Washington DC: 2016 8th and I Reunion Association Reunion

 If you have not updated your personal information since you joined and your email has changed,